Why Choose uOttawa Common Law

 The Ottawa Advantage

-The University of Ottawa has the largest law faculty in Canada and offers unique advantages thanks to its location in the National Capital, home to the Supreme Court of Canada, the headquarters of the federal government, and a thriving high-tech community.
+The University of Ottawa offers unique advantages thanks to its location in the National Capital, home to the Supreme Court of Canada, the federal government, many NGOs, and a thriving high-tech community.

-The Common Law Section is a global and national leader in a wide variety of fields, offering specializations in numerous areas of law, including:
+The Common Law Section is a national and global leader in a wide variety of fields, including:

 - Law and Technology